Yellowstone Permit Conditions 2014

 - You are responsible for the research-related activities of your staff.
 Please ensure that field staff adhere to all conditions of your permit.
 Field staff must possess a copy of your permit at all times while in the field.

-- You are required to notify the district ranger in charge of your work area/s ONE WEEK in advance of your trip.
-The following website has been established to facilitate this process: http://www.greateryellowstonescience.org/yell/research/checkin.
+- You are required to post, via the internet, your research trip itineraries on the Sunday prior to your trip.
+The following website has been established to facilitate this process: https://irma.nps.gov/rci/.
 Once working in the park, report all emergencies by calling 911.

 - While conducting permitted field research activities (unless otherwise authorized by the Superintendent), park researchers are prohibited from possessing firearms.
 Researchers are also prohibited from bringing firearms in government buildings and in government vehicles (cars, boats, aircraft).